frappe/erpnext/docs/docs.user.selling.quotation.md

 A Quotation contains details about:

-- Who is the recipient of the Quotation.
+- Who is the recipient of the Quotation
 - The Items and quantities you are offering.
 - The rates at which they are offered.
 - The taxes applicable.